mrisher/smtp-sts/mta-sts.md

 * MTA-STS Policy: A commitment by the Policy Domain to support PKIX authenticated TLS for the specified MX hosts.
 * Policy Domain: The domain for which an MTA-STS Policy is defined.
-This is the next-hop domain; when sending mail to "alice@example.com" this would ordinarly be "example.com", but this may be overriden by explicit routing rules (as described in (#policy-selection-for-smart-hosts-and-subdomains), "Policy Selection for Smart Hosts and Subdomains").
+This is the next-hop domain; when sending mail to "alice@example.com" this would ordinarily be "example.com", but this may be overridden by explicit routing rules (as described in (#policy-selection-for-smart-hosts-and-subdomains), "Policy Selection for Smart Hosts and Subdomains").

 # Related Technologies

-The DANE TLSA record [@!RFC7672] is similar, in that DANE is also designed to upgrade unauthenticated encryption or plaintext transmission into authenticated, downgrade-resistent encrypted tarnsmission.
+The DANE TLSA record [@!RFC7672] is similar, in that DANE is also designed to upgrade unauthenticated encryption or plaintext transmission into authenticated, downgrade-resistant encrypted transmission.
 DANE requires DNSSEC [@!RFC4033] for authentication; the mechanism described here instead relies on certificate authorities (CAs) and does not require DNSSEC, at a cost of risking malicious downgrades.
 For a thorough discussion of this trade-off, see